Ronnie Floyd: SBC leadership

-Management of third party sexual abuse allegations
+Management of third-party sexual abuse allegations

 In October, 2019, at a conference regarding care for those who have been sexually abused in Christian contexts, Rachael Denhollander referenced abusive treatment of a sexual abuse victim by Floyd and other leaders at the Executive Committee as an example of why those who are abused are reticent to report.

-Subsequently, in May, 2021, multiple internal whistle blower reports alleged Floyd had actively sought to intimidate victims, advocates, and stall progress in the sexual abuse inquiry within the Southern Baptist Convention.
+Subsequently, in May, 2021, multiple internal whistleblower reports alleged Floyd had actively sought to intimidate victims, advocates, and stall progress in the sexual abuse inquiry within the Southern Baptist Convention.
 Floyd issued a statement denying the allegations reported in the leaked letters and stating he had always supported sexual abuse survivors.

 In an unprecedented move following weeks of turmoil over allegations of Floyd's handling of the sexual abuse crisis in the Southern Baptist Convention, the delegates to the Southern Baptist Convention voted to mandate an independent third party investigation into the Executive Committee's handling of sexual abuse cases, victims, and advocates, including an investigation into Floyd's actions.

 Floyd's leadership was marked by yet another unprecedented milestone for the Southern Baptist Convention when he and the Executive Committee trustees failed to fully comply with the directive of the Convention's delegates when, amidst calls for his removal and a tumultuous trustee meeting, Floyd's resistance to complete transparency and participation in the commissioned abuse task force was supported by the Executive Committee trustees.